Interminority racism in the United States

-In the United States, there has long been competition and racial prejudice between African Americans and Latino Americans.
-There have also been inter-racial tensions between African Americans and Asian Americans.
+In the United States, economic competition and racial prejudice have both contributed to long-lasting tensions between racial and ethnic minorities.

-U.S public policy
+U.S. public policy

 Current US policy advocates a multiculturalist discourse to acknowledge multiracial difference.
 Multiculturalist theorists such as Claire Jean Kim criticize this contemporary policy because it refuses to acknowledge the interminority inequalities and antagonisms generated by changing demographics.

-African American-Latino relations
+African American–Latino relations

-With the growth of the Latino American in the United States, there are areas of competition for housing, jobs and other resources with African Americans.
+With the increasing population of Hispanic and Latino Americans in the United States, there are areas of competition for housing, jobs and other resources with African Americans.
 Tensions in communities have also been reflected in racial tensions between these ethnic groups in prisons.
 In several significant riots in California prisons, for instance, Latino and black inmates targeted each other over racial issues.
 There have been reports of racially motivated attacks by gangs against African Americans who have moved into neighborhoods occupied mostly by Hispanic Americans, and vice versa.